-Personal risk factors include being female, poor nutrition (particularly low calcium), and being a smoker.
+Personal risk factors include being female, poor nutrition (particularly low calcium), and smoking.
 What’s often referred to as the female athlete triad or RED-S; low bone density, irregular periods, and low BMI, can put female runners at a higher risk of developing stress fractures.

 When it’s in the foot, you may feel it when walking or running or at the end of the day when you are finally off your feet.
 It may present as swelling or aching that doesn’t get better after utilizing the RICE method (rest, ice, compression, elevation).

 It can be diagnosed by various imaging such as X-ray, CT, or an MRI scan.

 Bone strength is key when it comes to preventing stress fractures, which is why researchers from Thomas Jefferson University have been studying screening options they hope female runners can one day use to understand their personal risk of injury.
 In the study they used a comprehensive blood panel as well as a survey on the runners’ nutrition, training intensity, strength training, and experience of pain to determine their risk of a stress fracture.

 “This mixed methods approach provides a richer context and a more detailed picture of the practices and risks that contribute to stress fractures in every-day women runners,” says lead author Jeremy Close, MD.